 Some national and/or local codes may require IT components to be bonded and externally grounded (not including the power cord ground).
 You must follow all national and local codes when installing this equipment.

-The UFM-SDN Appliance ships two power supply units.
+The UFM Enterprise Appliance ships two power supply units.
 Each supply has a separate AC receptacle.
-The UFM-SDN Appliance accepts input voltages of 100 - 127 VAC and 200 - 240 VAC for all possible PS units.
+The appliance accepts input voltages of 100 - 127 VAC and 200 - 240 VAC for all possible PS units.
 The power cords should be standard 3-wire AC power cords including a safety ground and rated for 15A or higher.
 The power supplies deliver 750W AC.

 After inserting a power cable and turning the appliance on, confirm that the green system status LED light is on.